lucydog177/FroniusData/README.md

 |**Filename**        |Description
 |--------------------|---
-|yyyymmdd.json|Complete energy data for one day.
+|yyyymmdd.json|Complete energy data for a day.
 One file per day, since the installation date of your inverter.
 File format is the exact JSON response returned by the inverter.
 |_today.json|Energy data for today.
 Updated whenever you view a chart for the current day.
 |archive.ini|Summary file contains the beginning and ending dates for your historical data.
 |energy.csv|Cumulative energy data, since the installation date of your inverter.
 File format is comma separated values (CSV).
 Field list: Local Time, UTC Offset, Power Generation, Energy Production, Day Production, Year Production, Lifetime Production, Energy Consumption, Day Consumption, Year Consumption, Lifetime Consumption.